 Ethics and Morality: Concept of morality; personal morality; common morality; core values.
 Academic integrity: Usage of information; citation and acknowledgement; plagiarism; impersonation.
 Professional Ethics: Engineers in an organisation; introduction to IESL Code of Ethics.
 Ethics and Sustainability: Ethical considerations in decision making for sustainable development projects - application of IESL Code of Ethics.
 Global environmental and social issues: Global environmental issues with particular emphasis on global warming and recourse limitation; Contribution from present development practices to these issues.
 Need for different approaches for development.
-Concept of Sustainable Development: Concept of sustainable development, three pillars of sustainability, the need for a sustainable approach to development; Sustainable development goals (SDGs).
+Concept of Sustainable development; Sustainable development goals (SDGs).
 Introduction to Tools and Concepts for sustainable development of Industries: Concepts of Life Cycle Thinking, design for sustainability, cleaner production, sustainable consumption and production, circular economy.
-(L15, SG15 =30)
+(L15, SG15 = 30)